Man ends life by jumping into own funeral pyre in Kerala | Law-Order

 Vijayakumar, a native of nearby Maranad, was found charred to death in his ancestral property.

-The deceased had been suffering from some ailment and could not go for work for some time, police said.
+The deceased had been suffering from some ailment and could not go for work for some time, they said.

-His sister, who is living alone in a house on the property, noticed a blaze at midnight and thought that wood might have caught fire accidently.
+His sister, who is living alone in a house on the property, noticed a blaze at midnight and thought that wood might have caught fire accidentally.

 She also doused it with the help of another relative living in the neighbourhood.
 In the morning, they found the body, they said.